-The five indicators above all reflect current best practices of companies with strong general counsel and reputations for high integrity and ethics.
+The five indicators below offer a checklist of current best practices of companies with strong general counsel and reputations for high integrity and ethics.
 These indicators can also be used as litmus tests of corporate culture.
-Given the incredible transformation of the corporate legal department over the last few decades, ACC believes we are just beginning to see the positive effects that a strong legal department can have on corporate culture.
+Given the incredible transformation of the corporate legal department over the last few decades, ACC believes we are just beginning to see the positive effects that a well-positioned general counsel and strong legal department can have on corporate culture.